chetanarohilla26/100hires-portfolio-project/playbook/linkedin-organic-content-playbook.md

 The playbook deliberately does **not** treat any expert's framework as universally correct.
 The recommendations below are adaptations for an early-stage B2B SaaS team, not claims that one creator's system works for every business.

+### How Recommendations Are Sourced

+Each recommendation in this playbook is classified into one of three categories:

+**Source-derived recommendation** — directly adapted from a specific practitioner's documented advice.
+The original source is cited immediately after the recommendation.

+**Research synthesis** — a conclusion that emerged from recurring patterns across multiple Stage 1 sources.
+The relevant sources are cited together.

+**Original operating recommendation** — my own proposed adaptation for an early-stage B2B SaaS team.
+These are explicitly labeled as original rather than attributed to an expert.

+This distinction is intentional.
+The goal is not to make expert opinions appear to be empirical facts, but to separate observed evidence, practitioner advice, and my own judgment.

 ---

 ## 2. Who This Playbook Is For